U.S. Senate leader: Any violent crackdown in Hong Kong would be 'completely unacceptable'

 Hong Kong’s airport canceled all flights on Monday, blaming demonstrators for the disruptions.
 China said the anti-government protests that have roiled the city through two summer months had begun to show “sprouts of terrorism.”

-Reporting by David Brunnstrom; Additional reporting by Jeff Mason in Washington and Steve Holland in London; editing by Jonathan Oatis and Cynthia Osterman
+Reporting by David Brunnstrom; Additional reporting by Jeff Mason in Washington, Steve Holland in London, and Michael Martina in Beijing; Editing by Jonathan Oatis and Clarence Fernandez